3. Hard Surface vs Organic

 In production, props are a huge part of the modeling pipeline, so huge that a lot of studios have dedicated modelers for creating props.
 In this project, you will model one complex prop/asset.
 You will research and develop this project by gathering references and inspiration.

-Find at least 10 concept designs/references of your choice using Pinterest to store your choices.
+Find at least 10 different props of your choice, find concept designs/references for these using Pinterest to store your choices.
 Also, a group pinterest board will be created for students to use to help you decide on a concept.
-We will discuss what you chose then we will narrow those choices down in class. *Midterm concept needs to approved first*
+We will discuss what you chose then we will narrow those choices down in class. *Midterm prop needs to be approved first* *No Character concepts in your boards this is a PROP assignment*

 Once you have chosen your design you will begin setting up your scene then begin modeling.